 Cons: The nails are hard and more likely to split.
 If the dog doesn’t do well for nail trimming you will be getting them worked up before the bath.

 AFTER THE BATH

 Pros: The nails are clean so if you clip or file them the nail debris is clean.
-The nails are soft from being in the water, this makes them easier to cut and less likely to split.
+The nails are soft from being in the water, making them easier to cut and less likely to split.

-Cons: If you get a nail too short and it bleads, you will need to clean up the foot.
+Cons: If you get a nail too short and bleeds, you will need to clean up the foot.

 HOW TO HOLD THE DOG FOR A NAIL TRIM

 How you hold a dog that is getting its nails trimmed can affect how well it will behave for the nail trim.
 You should not hold the foot out in front or to the side of the dog.
 Doing this leaves you in a position to get bitten.
 If the dog gets wiggly you have very little control.
 Also, groomers tend to put undue pressure on a dog’s joints when trying to trim nails this way and this will contribute to a dog wiggling for nail trims.

 FIGURE 23 “DO NOT HOLD DOGS LIKE THIS FOR A NAIL TRIM”